mhhollomon/codevamping-blog/content/page/comment-systems-for-static-websites.md

 </tr>
 <tr>
     <td><a href="https://just-comments.com/">JustComments</a></td>
+    <td><a href="https://github.com/JustComments">Open Source</a>`.
+Hosted option.
-    <td>Closed source.
-Comments stored in their servers.
-Integrates login with
-    social sites or you can provide an auth end point for them to call.
+    Integrates login with social sites or you can provide an auth end point for them to call.
 Anonymous posting is possible, but can be disabled.
+    The page id is settable from the html.
     <br>[<i>The description of the pricing is a bit disjointed, but for a small
     website, it looks like it will run $6/month.
 Do note that the email feature is relatively expensive.</i>]